GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 - [Cron jobs](https://en.wikipedia.org/wiki/Cron) on [Compute Engine](https://cloud.google.com/compute/).
 - Scheduled tasks with Cron on App Engine [docs](https://cloud.google.com/appengine/docs/python/config/cron).

-{{< transcript "FRANCESC: Hi, and welcome to episode number 23 of the Weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 23 of the Weekly Google Cloud Podcast.
 I am Francesc Campo, and I'm here with my colleague, Mark Mandel.
 Hey, Mark. " >}}
 MARK: Hey, Francesc.
 How you doing today?
 FRANCESC: Very happy.
 Very excited about the very cool interview with Andy.
 MARK: Yeah.
 Yeah, we've got a really nice interview today with a gentleman from Humble Bundle which is a website that I've been tracking for a long time over the years.
 FRANCESC: And I'm slightly ashamed.
 I'm not really ashamed, but whatever.
 I actually did not know who they were, and I think I'm gonna start using them soon.
 MARK: Yeah, I think it's just to show that I play more games than you do.
 I think it's probably what it is.
 FRANCESC: I play Android games, yeah.
 Yeah, so that's actually going to be our main content of the week.
-We're gonna be talking with Andy Oxfeld which is engineering manager at Humble Bundle about how to use Google Cloud Platform.
+We're gonna be talking with Andy Oxfeld which is engineering manager at Humble Bundle about how to use Google Cloud.
 MARK: Yeah, yeah, it's gonna be really cool.
 And then after that we have our "Question of the Week" where we're gonna be talking about Kubernetes one more time.
 FRANCESC: Yeah.
 People like it.
 MARK: They do.
 They do really like it, but before we do that, I think you've got a really interesting cool "Thing of the Week" that you've managed to find.